Skip to Main Content

 Be careful how much you borrow

-In addition, a project budget will help you plan for the complete cost of your renovation.
-This can make qualifying for the amount you need easier — or determine if saving up is the better route.
+In addition, a home project budget will help you plan for the complete cost of your renovation and keep you from overspending once you have the loan.